RavenDave's Dozen & Then Some (Revised : 7/2/2021) - Some of the Best Tubes in History are Available Right Now!!! REVISED AGAIN~!!! And again...

 23.)
 Raytheon 6414 black plates** **$120 These just In - Extremely Good Tubes, Exceptionally Rare Now in Black Plates

 25.)
-Nearly New Telefunken & Seimens (Ligthly used 90%) $100 These will still last a generation or two in your Raven Audio Avian Series amps and theywill all sound exactly the same as the brand NOS ones.
+Nearly New Telefunken & Seimens (Ligthly used 90%) $100 These will still last a generation or two in your Raven Audio Avian Series amps and they will all sound exactly the same as the brand NOS ones.
 Pulls from old military bench equipment.
-Chances are we'll all be dead before they are~!
+GONE NOW, SORRY.

 27.)
 Tungsram ECC81 - Authentic Hungarian/Austrian $240 (#2) GONE NOW UNFORTUNATELY, I've been unable to find more~!
 It is a completely new tube for me... very surprising.
 We have sold a few pairs and everyone that has received them has been quite shocked at how good they are.
 This is a startlingly good tube for the price.
 I have owned many Tungsram tubes in the past but never this exact one.
 It was made in the early 60's in Austria, and Hungary also, and has a completely different inner structure from any I have seen in the past.
 Whatever they did when making this tube made it one of the best tubes I have ever heard.
 Different from the Yellow T's, different from the Telefunkens, and different from the Philips Holland.
 A crisp clean tube with massive bass response and a midrange to die for.
 It is not quite as warm as the Brimars, but is warmer than the Telefunkens.
 It excels at giving a holographic soundstage.
 Backup voices and percussion instruments pop out of nowhere.
 I am scrambling worldwide to find more of these.
 I wish I had hundreds!